-End – after a team is dismissed or a product retired, the previously used resource becomes stale and is no longer needed.
+- Cleanup; SysKit Point automatically detects inactive workspaces and lets you decide if you wish to keep, archive, or delete the data; after a team is dismissed or a product is retired, the previously used workspace becomes stale and is no longer needed.

-When a resource has reached the third stage, a team owner from the example needs to decide:
+When a workspace has reached the third stage, a team owner for that workspace needs to decide:

-After a SysKit Point Admin enables and configures Lifecycle Management Automation, site owners and admins will be notified via email when some of their resources are inactive for longer period than defined in SysKit Point settings.
+After a Syskit Point Admin enables and configures Lifecycle Management Automation, site owners and admins will be notified via email when some of their workspaces are inactive for a period longer than the one defined in Syskit Point settings.

-Once SysKit Point recognizes that a resource – Microsoft Team, Office 365 Group, or a site – is inactive, an email is sent to the owner or admin of said resource.
+Once Syskit Point recognizes that a workspace – Microsoft Team, Microsoft 365 Group, or a site – is inactive, an email is sent to the owner or admin of said workspace.

 The email provides the following:

-After the action is executed, the information is displayed in the bottom ribbon of the Lifecycle management task for the viewed resource.
+After the action is executed, the information is displayed in the bottom ribbon of the Lifecycle management task for the viewed workspace.

 All Lifecycle Management tasks assigned to you can be found on the My Tasks screen.

-To view the Lifecycle Management Tasks, click the My Tasks tile on the Home screen, or the My Tasks section in the user profile menu.
-Notice the red notification bubble; it shows the number of tasks assigned to you.
+To view the Lifecycle Management Tasks, click the My Tasks tile on the Home screen or the My Tasks section in the user profile menu.
+The red notification bubble that can be seen in the top right corner shows the number of tasks assigned to you.

 My Tasks screen shows: